AI SEO

 • Complete thoughts: Don’t assume context from previous sections

 For citations, AI systems prefer content with explicit sources and verifiable claims.
-Statements like “According to McKinsey’s 2024 AI Report…” provide clear attribution that models can reference.
-Citing trustworthy sources not only builds trust and authority but also increases the likelihood of your content being cited by AI.
+Statements like “According to Gartner’s 2026 AI Report…” provide clear attribution that models can reference.
+Citing trustworthy sources builds authority and increases the likelihood of your content being cited by AI.

 1. Build a Logical Heading Hierarchy